HomeGlossary › Soy Sauce

 Did you know?

-HEMF (4-hydroxy-2-ethyl-5-methyl-3(2H)-furanone), the molecule most responsible for soy sauce's distinctive aroma, is produced exclusively by the yeast Zygosaccharomyces rouxii during soy sauce fermentation.
+HEMF (4-hydroxy-2-ethyl-5-methyl-3(2H)-furanone), the molecule most responsible for soy sauce's particular aroma, is produced exclusively by the yeast Zygosaccharomyces rouxii during soy sauce fermentation.
 This specific yeast strain has evolved to thrive in the extremely high-salt environment (18% NaCl) of soy sauce mash.

 Extraction & Chemistry